j5ik2o/scala-ddd-base/README.md

 ## Support traits

-The following provides an implementation for each ORM.
+The following provides an implementation for each ORM/KVS.

-### Slick

 - AggregateSingleReadFeature
 - AggregateSingleWriteFeature